 What is Reverse Charge Mechanism (RCM)?

 GST is normally charged by Supplier of Goods/Services.
 Supplier is liable to collect tax from the recipient and pay the total tax amount to the Government.
 But in certain types of transactions (refer below), the Recipient of Goods/Services is liable to pay GST instead of Supplier.
-This is in essence Reverse Charge.
+This in essence is Reverse Charge.

 Type of transactions covered under Reverse Charge Mechanism (RCM)